-The project is focussed on natural law as an academic institution in the period from 1625 to 1850.
+The project is focussed on natural law as an academic institution in the period from ca. 1625 to ca. 1850.
 The ambition is to combine traditional approaches to natural law as a set of ideas with a comprehensive history of academic reception, transmission, and uses that takes into account institutional, political, and legal contexts.
 This ambition can only be realised by supplementing the published record of natural law – its textbooks and treatises – with a much wider range of sources.
-Accordingly the heart of the project is a large digitization programme of natural-law texts, commentaries, and pedagogical programs, supplemented by a bibliography and a data base.
+Accordingly we pay much attention to a wide variety of more ephemeral publications, manuscript materials, bibliographic and collecting practices, political, juridical and administrative usage, etc.

 Interested in becoming a member of the project?